 Dental emergencies vary in their urgency with some needing immediate treatment, such as an emergency root canal, while others are not as time sensitive.
 Sometimes an examination is needed to determine the cause of the problem, but sharp and severe tooth pain is one indication that you need to visit your dentist as soon as possible.

-If you experience other symptoms like unstoppable bleeding, chest pain and dizziness, short breath or if you pass out you should seek immediate treatment at an emergency office because these symptoms are potentially life threatening.
-Other emergencies may not be so serious but still can have a lasting impact on your smile, requiring urgent treatment like root canals, extractions or oral surgery.
+If you experience other symptoms like unstoppable bleeding, chest pain and dizziness, shortness of breath or if you pass out you should seek immediate treatment at an emergency room in a hospital because these symptoms are potentially life threatening.
+Other dental emergencies may not be so serious but still can have a lasting impact on your smile, requiring urgent dental treatment like root canals, extractions or oral surgery.
 Simcoe Family Dentistry is your Emergency Dental Clinic in Barrie, offering same day emergency appointments as well as walk-in dental treatment.

 Planning for the Future

 Our goal is to help you to minimize the risk of emergency treatment.
 This is why we commit a generous amount of time designing a Lifetime Treatment Plan that will help you to offset the possibility of unforeseen pain or tooth breakage.
-Preventative dentistry measures begin with a visit to the dentist, so call in for an appointment and let us take care of your smile.
+Preventative dentistry measures begin with a visit to the dentist, so contact us for an appointment and let us take care of your smile.